syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of counter label when text input layout is in disabled state.
+            Color of counter label when text input layout is in the disabled state.
             <br/>
             <br/>
         </td>